prajunbudathoki/Deep_learning/perceptron/Perceptron.md

 In short, the perceptron trick is all about changing the weights step-by-step to make fewer mistakes and improve over time.

+## Step Function vs Activation Functions

+### Step Function:
+- Used for very simple tasks where the decision is binary (yes/no, 0/1, true/false).
+- Mainly used in early perceptron models where data patterns were **linear** and straightforward.
+- Since the step function only outputs **0 or 1**, it is not very flexible and doesn’t work well when the data has complex, non-linear relationships.

+### Activation Functions (like ReLU, Sigmoid, Tanh):
+- Used for **complex tasks** where the data is **non-linear** and has many patterns.
+- These functions are designed to handle large, complex datasets, which may have many variations.
+- Modern neural networks use these functions to **learn** and **adjust weights** based on intricate patterns in the data, which helps with tasks like **image recognition**, **speech processing**, etc.